MichielMoe/NMR-PyPulseq/README.md

 ## Introduction

 This repository contains a Jupyter notebook that demonstrates how to set up and simulate magnetic resonance (MR) sequences using the `pypulseq` and `MRzeroCore` libraries.
-The notebook guides users through configuring system parameters, defining various MR events, constructing sequences, and simulating MR data using custom or pre-defined phantoms.
+The notebook exercises guide users through configuring system parameters, defining various MR events, constructing sequences, and simulating MR data using custom or pre-defined phantoms.

 ### Key Sections